 - Always mind your tone while handling customers across social channels.
 Try to keep it conversational.

-6. Balance automation and human support to deliver a hybrid service experience
+6. Balance automation and human support to deliver a hybrid support

 Hybrid support is really happening in the new era of customer experience.
 Businesses can level up customer service experience by balancing AI chatbots and human support to deliver hybrid support ( including the best of both worlds).